Reg Weaver

-Reg Weaver is an American labor leader who served as president of the National Education Association.
-He is vice president of Education International.
+Reginald Lee Weaver (August 13, 1939 – March 24, 2026) was an American labor leader who served as president of the National Education Association.
+He was vice president of Education International.

+Life and career

-A graduate of Danville High School in Illinois, he holds degrees from Illinois State University and Roosevelt University.
+Reginald Lee Weaver was born in Danville, Illinois, on August 13, 1939.
+A graduate of Danville High School in Illinois, he held degrees from Illinois State University and Roosevelt University.
 He completed his second term as NEA president on August 31, 2008.

+Weaver died on March 24, 2026, at the age of 86.